Princess Yaropolkovna of Minsk: Encomium

 (Tom zhe lětě prestavis’ blazhenaia kniagini Glěbovaia Vseslavicha dochi Iaropolcha Iziaslavicha sěděvshi po kniazi svoem” vdovoiu let” .m. a vsikh” lět” i ot” rozhestva .ts. i.d. lět”.).

 "In the same year died the blessed princess of Gleb Vseslavich, daughter of Iaropolk Iziaslavich, having ruled after her husband['s death] as a widow for forty years."
 (Inés García de la Puente, 2012).

 "In that same year the blessed princess, Gleb Vseslavič's wife, daughter of Jaropolk Izjaslavič, who had been ruling forty years in the place of her prince as a widow, died."
 (Lisa L. Heinrich, 1977) (Note: Raffensperger (2024) slightly updated Heinrich's spelling: "In that same year the blessed princess [kniaginia], Gleb Vseslavich's wife, daughter of Iaropolk Iziaslavich, who had been ruling forty years in the place of her prince [kniaz'] as a widow, died.")

 The obituary, which has the style of an encomium, goes on to narrate she was buried in the Assumption Cathedral of the Kyiv Pechersk Lavra, next to her husband in the tomb by the side of father Theodosius of Kiev.
 The level of detail provided about princess Yaropolkovna of Minsk is unique amongst all obituarities of princesses in the Kievan Chronicle, which contains 72 announcements of princely deaths, 60 of which are about men who died as princes (84%), and 12 of them are about women who died as princesses (16%).
-For example, it is by far the longest obituary, and it is very specific about the time and place of her passing and burial.
+For example, it is by far the longest obituary, and it is very specific about the time and place of her death and burial.
 (Note: 'in the month of January, on the third day, at the second hour of the night, and at the fourth hour she was deposited in the tomb.')
 Only 7 out of 12 princesses are given a date of death, only 3 a burial place, and Yaropolkovna is the only one with an exact hour of demise and entombment.